min2ha/ukwa-site/content/target/71582/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: Theresa May says it's Chequers or no deal

 In the run up to the September 2018 EU summit, Theresa May told the BBC that MPs would have a choice between her proposed deal with the EU - or no deal at all.